The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 Also, while we’ve heard from people who aren’t sure whether the conference is worth traveling for, international attendees are often the first to register, which we believe proves that it is!

-“Absolutely, I think we will be back.
+“Absolutely, we will be back.
 It is a stretch to get here.
 It’s not like we want to spend our vacation days here, or our non-vacation days here, and we have grandkids we would rather be with.
 But with what we are coming away with, we will absolutely be back.”

 “Speakers bring knowledge and insight they have to patients and hear what patients have to say.
 Diversity and difference in speakers valuable.”